Scorpio Gold Corporation: Scorpio Gold - Interest to Debenture Holders in Shares

-VANCOUVER, BC / ACCESSWIRE / October 19, 2020 / Scorpio Gold Corporation ("Scorpio Gold" or the "Company") (TSXV:SGN) has elected to settle its semi-annual interest payment due on its US$7,175,000 secured subordinated convertible debentures in common shares of the Company.
-The interest payment date is October 26, 2020 and the interest payment record date is October 19, 2020.
-Subject to the approval of the TSX Venture Exchange the Company will issue a total of 2,616,666 common shares to settle its semi-annual interest payment of C$471,000 (US$357,767) at an exchange rate of 1.3165 and an issue price of $0.18 per share.
+VANCOUVER, BC / ACCESSWIRE / October 26, 2020 / Scorpio Gold Corporation ("Scorpio Gold" or the "Company") (TSXV:SGN) elected to settle its semi-annual interest payment on its US$7,175,000 secured subordinated convertible debentures by the issue of common shares at $0.18 per share as announced on October 19, 2020.
+Having now received the approval of the TSX Venture Exchange the Company has issued a total of 2,616,666 common shares to settle its semi-annual interest payment of $471,000 (US$357,767).

 ON BEHALF OF THE BOARD